After a suicide

 It’s vitally important that people can access support after a suicide, in their own way, and at their own pace.
 There is no right or wrong way to cope.

 Sometimes, after a death, organisations arrange formal counselling for staff.
 There is mixed evidence on this.
-Where people want counselling it can be helpful, but some types of debriefing, such as formal group debriefing or critical incident stress debriefing can actually increase the likelihood of developing PTSD after a traumatic incident.
-So it is important to be guided by what staff want – offer support but do not force people to take part if they don’t want, or feel ready to talk.
+Where people want counselling it can be helpful, but some types of psychological debriefing, such as critical incident stress debriefing, individually or as a group, can actually increase the likelihood of developing mental problems such as PTSD (post-traumatic stress disorder) after a traumatic incident.
+So, it is important to be guided by what staff want – offer support but do not force people to take part if they don’t want, or feel ready to talk.
+Most people find that sensitively delivered colleague and managerial support is helpful.
+Often people avoid talking about the deceased person, or how they died, because they feel they do not know what to say.
+This can be unhelpful, especially soon after the death, and if possible, having sensitive, even if brief, conversations about the person who died can help those affected deal with the loss.

 Some people find support groups and meeting others who have been bereaved by suicide helpful, Survivors of Bereavement by Suicide coordinates a network of groups around the UK.